secretstartups/handbook/content/handbook/company/offsite/_index.md

 The EBA to the CEO is responsible for sending out the calendar invites associated to each meeting in the agenda, one calendar entry per meeting, with unique Zoom links for the meeting when the attendees change.
 If the CEO is traveling, the CoS to the CEO (preferred) or the EBA to the CEO should work with the CEO to bring [the Owl](https://www.owllabs.com).

-[Hybrid calls are hard](/handbook/communication/#hybrid-calls-are-horrible){:data-ga-name="hybrid calls are hard"}{:data-ga-location="body"}, but occasionally the Offsite will need to take a hybrid meeting form.
+[Hybrid calls are hard](/handbook/communication/#hybrid-calls-are-horrible), but occasionally the Offsite will need to take a hybrid meeting form.
 When this is the case, the EBA to the CEO will ensure that the calendar invites for the offsite sessions include Zoom links.
 The Zoom links should have a waiting room attached to it since the Zoom URL is on calendars and is discoverable internally.
 This also allows the E-Group to pull in folks as-needed into the room without switching Zoom rooms, as people won't just jump in and out without being noticed or before the E-Group is ready to move onto that subject.

 ### Location: House of the CEO

 We hosted the June 2022 E-Group Offsite meetings at the house of the CEO in San Francisco.
 When hosting at this location, the following guidelines apply.

 The EBA to the CEO will coordinate with on-site contact of the house and collaborate on all details taking place at the house.
 This includes: